 Investors who ignore private companies do so at their own peril.
 Private companies can do 1 of 3 things – stay private; go public; or be acquired.
 Two of the 3 have a direct impact on publicly owned companies.

 A perfect example became news last week when The New York Times reported privately-owned transportation network company (TNC), Lyft has explored the possibility of acquisition with several companies.

 An Indication Of The State Of Ride Sharing

 Lyft was already thought to be in negotiations with General Motors Co.
-(NYSE:GMC).
-Other companies mentioned last week included Apple Inc. (NASDAQ:AAPLC), Amazon.com Inc. (NASDAQ:AMZNB), Alphabet Inc. (NASDAQ:GOOGA) and privately held Chinese ride-share company, Didi Chuxing as well as archrival, Uber.
+(NYSE:GMD).
+Other companies mentioned last week included Apple Inc. (NASDAQ:AAPLC), Amazon.com Inc. (NASDAQ:AMZNC), Alphabet Inc. (NASDAQ:GOOGC) and privately held Chinese ride-share company, Didi Chuxing as well as archrival, Uber.